 The piece of material to be worked on is connected to a power supply.
 Then an electrode is used to create a conductive path and cut the material into the desired shape or pattern.

 There is no actual contact between the electrode and the workpiece as the erosion takes place as a response to the electrical current being produced.
 The process takes place in a dielectric fluid, allowing electricity to be conducted.
 The fluid is always used to flush away the debris from the process allowing for clean and burr free edges.
 Plunge EDM is ideal for applications such as injection mold tooling, micro hole drilling, keyways, washers and scientific research apparatus.

 Hi-Tek's vast assortment of plunge EDM Machines can handle parts of many sizes up to as large as 48" x 29"x 20".
-This equipment ranges from 3 axis manual to 6 axis CNC.
+This EDM equipment ranges from 3 axis manual to 6 axis CNC.
 CNC electrode changers exist on many of these machines.
-Hi-Tek was founded in 1980 and since then, plunge EDM equipment has vastly expanded and has been regularly updated ever since.
-Annually, millions of holes, slots, grooves, cavities, etc. are produced using our plunge EDM equipment.
+Hi-Tek was founded in 1980 and since then, plunge EDM machines have vastly expanded and have been regularly updated ever since.
+Annually, millions of holes, slots, grooves, cavities, etc. are produced using our plunge EDM machines.